magefile/mage/site/content/targets/_index.en.md

 ## Multiple Targets

 Multiple targets can be specified as args to Mage, for example `mage foo bar baz`.
-Targets will be run serially, from left to right (so in thise case, foo, then once foo is done, bar, then once bar is done, baz).
+Targets will be run serially, from left to right (so in this case, foo, then once foo is done, bar, then once bar is done, baz).
 Dependencies run using mg.Deps will still only run once per mage execution, so if each of the targets depend on the same function, that function will only be run once for all